9/11 brings slow death to Pakistan's Peshawar

 But there is little magic left in Peshawar, the congested capital of Pakistan's northwest Khyber-Pakhtunkhwa province.

 Destructive changes brought by 9/11 were subtle at first.
-Trade with neighboring Afghanistan fell gradually after a U.S.-led invasion toppled the Taliban there in 2001.
+Trade with neighbouring Afghanistan fell gradually after a U.S.-led invasion toppled the Taliban there in 2001.

-Remnants of the regime fled over the porous border to Pakistan's northwest and established sanctuaries close to Peshawar, which lies 105 miles northwest of Islamabad with a population of 1.5 million.
+Remnants of the regime fled over the porous border to Pakistan's northwest and established sanctuaries close to Peshawar, which lies 105 miles (170 km) northwest of Islamabad with a population of 1.5 million.

 But Peshawar really started feeling the heat after a full-scale war erupted between the Pakistani state and homegrown Taliban when former President Pervez Musharraf's forces launched an armed assault on militants in Islamabad's Red Mosque in 2007.